KU-Blockchain/git-react-test-repo/README.md

-# KUBI Website

-This repository is for Website 2.0 - our new website!

-The website will be able to integrate with the DAO, DeWork, Github, Discord, Notion, Storefront, and KUBI Calendar.
+# A safe, simplified version of our website project

+New members, experiment freely with all the features of git, GitHub, React without any fear of messing something up.

 ### Getting started
 1. Clone the repository so that you have a local version on your computer.